 A little word of warning at this stage: don’t ask questions that can be answered from their website or job description, as this shows a lack of thought and insight.
 Your questions should be tailored towards acquiring a better idea of the role, responsibilities, challenges, culture, and future potential of the role and company.

 It is worth bearing in mind that passing up this opportunity may suggest that you are not fully engaged with the process and that you are simply going through the motions.
-If you are not interested, it is acceptable not to ask questions; however, if you are interested and pass up the opportunity to ask questions, you risk being perceived as someone who is not truly interested.
+If you are not interested, it is acceptable not to ask questions; however, if you are interested and pass up the opportunity to ask questions, you risk being perceived as someone who is not truly committed or credible.
 It is also worth noting that questions which demonstrate that you share the same goals, values, and beliefs as your potential employer will more than likely gain you a further interview, and may put you ahead of others who show little interest or lack of initiative.

 There is no set number on how many questions you should ask, and no formula for these questions since, of course, it depends on what information you have already acquired and how much you need to know.
 The following list of questions, however, may be a good starting point: